cklim83/launch_school/notes/04_ls170_171/06_network_layer.md

 ![Network Layer](images/13_network_layer.png)

-The primary function of protocols at this layer is to facilitate communication between hosts (e.g. computers) on different networks.
+The primary function of protocols at this layer is to **facilitate communication between hosts** (e.g. computers) on different networks.

 The Internet Protocol (IP) is the predominant protocol at this layer.
 There are two versions of IP currently in use: IPv4 and IPv6.
-Although there are slight differences between the two versions, the primary features are the
+As the primary features of both versions are the same:
-same:
+- provide routing capability via IP addressing,
-- Routing capability via IP addressing
+- encapsulate data into packets.

-- Encapsulate data into packets.
+Notes will be **based on IPv4**, with main differences between IPv4 and IPv6 highlighted in a section below.

 ## Data Packets
 The Protocol Data Unit (PDU) for the IP protocol is the **packet**.
 A packet